Iegor-Funtusov/nix-5-offline-proj/README.md

-# If you want to start program, you must use run.sh which is place in project-arrays
+# If you want to start program, you must use run.sh which is place in directory project-arrays